oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 other information that may be useful for verifying the calling app's identity on operating systems that support such functions.

-For private-use URI scheme-based redirect URIs, authorization servers SHOULD require that the URI scheme be based on a domain name that is under the control of the app.
-In addition to the collision-resistant properties, this can help to prove ownership in the event of a dispute where two apps claim the same private-use URI scheme (where one app is acting maliciously).
-For example, if two apps claimed `com.example.app`, the owner of `example.com` could petition the app store operator to remove the counterfeit app.
-Such a petition is harder to prove if a generic URI scheme was used.

 ## Client Impersonation